Open SaaS Review 2026: Best Free SaaS Boilerplate

 The Stripe Integration

-Open SaaS includes complete Stripe subscription billing:
+Open SaaS includes complete Stripe subscription billing with webhook handling:

-// server/payments/stripeWebhookHandlers.ts
+// src/payments/stripeWebhookHandlers.ts

 export const handleCustomerSubscriptionUpdated = async ({